PagerDuty/full-service-ownership-docs/docs/introduction.md

 A "service" will be more fully defined shortly.
 For now, if the software you wrote provides value to other people, that's a service.
 If you are in charge of maintaining this service and/or delivering it to the other people for whom it provides value (e.g., customers), then you should likely be the owner of that service.

 It takes more than building, maintaining, and operating a service to be its "owner," but that's a good start.
 Full-service ownership also includes communication, compromise, and commitment.
-If that sounds like a relationship, that's because it is.
+If that sounds like a relationship, it's because it is.
 When you are building something that other people (your colleagues, your customers, etc.) are relying on, it means that you are in a relationship with them.

 That more personal model for development may sound like a lot of time, effort, and work.
 But the alternative is a world of handoffs, obfuscation, confusion, distrust, and frustration.
 At PagerDuty, it's taken us years to understand how to do it for ourselves, and it's our hope that you can use this documentation to start productive conversations at your organization that can help you reach a more mature service ownership process in the most efficient way possible.